-This Exhibit B describes Archipelago’s security principles and architecture with respect to the administrative, technical, and physical controls applicable to the Service.
+This document sets forth Archipelago’s security principles and architecture with respect to the administrative, technical, and physical controls applicable to the Service.
 Capitalized terms in this attachment shall have the meaning assigned to them in the Agreement unless otherwise defined herein.

-Archipelago emphasizes the following principles in the design and implementation of its security program and practices: (a) physical and environmental security to protect the Service against unauthorized access, use, or modification; (b) maintaining availability for operation and use of the Service; (c) confidentiality to protect customer data; and (d) integrity to maintain the accuracy and consistency of data over its life cycle.
+Archipelago emphasizes the following principles in the design and implementation of its security program and practices: (a) physical and environmental security to protect the Service against unauthorized access, use, or modification; (b) maintaining availability for operation and use of the Service; (c) confidentiality to protect Customer Data; and (d) integrity to maintain the accuracy and consistency of data maintained in the Service.